warrior1211421/Gaming-Techies/content/posts/top-5-best-gaming-monitors-for-rtx-3080.md

           Also, it has up to 400 nits peak brightness that lets you have brighter highlights in HDR and combats the glare that can negatively affect your game in well-lit environment.
     pros:
-      - pro: "144Hz Refresh Rate "
+      - pro: "144Hz refresh rate "
-      - pro: "Easily Available "
+      - pro: "Easily available "
-      - pro: "High Pixel Density "
+      - pro: "High pixel density "
-      - pro: Freesync Adaptation
+      - pro: Freesync adaptation
-      - pro: Many Input Ports
+      - pro: Many input ports
     amzlink: https://amzn.to/3oOOpqH
     nameForTOC: Gigabyte Aorus FI32U
     name: 3.
 Gigabyte Aorus FI32U